The United Overseas Bank’s Internet Banking Privacy Practices

 There are two ways by which you can verify that you are logging in to a secure web page :

-- Check that the UOB Group Internet banking/transaction website address changes from http:// to https:// and that a security icon (as symbolised by a lock or key) appears around the address bar.
-These indicate that the web page that you are online with uses encryption technology.
+- Check that the UOB Group Internet banking/transaction website address changes from http:// to https:// and that a security icon (as symbolized by a lock or key) appears around the address bar.
+These indicate that the web page on which you are online uses encryption technology.
 You can double click the security icon to view information pertaining to the security certificate for the web page.

 - You can also verify that you are in a secure web page by right click the mouse on the web page then select Properties or View Page Info.
-Result may be vary by the browser that you are using.
+Result may vary by the browser that you are using

-- Inform Us Immediately Of Suspected Invasion Of Your Privacy Or Of Unauthorised Transactions
+- Inform Us Immediately of Suspected Invasion of Your Privacy or of Unauthorized Transactions

-- If you suspect that your privacy has been invaded or that your account(s) has/have been accessed by unauthorised persons, please change your Password immediately and contact us by calling the UOB Call Centre 0-2285-1555 for the respective services.
-Check your account statements to see if any transaction has been performed without your authorisation.
-Should there be any unauthorised or unusual transactions, please notify us immediately.
-You should check your account statements regularly and notify us promptly of any errors.
+- If you suspect that your privacy has been violated or that your account(s) has/have been accessed by unauthorized persons, please change your password immediately and contact us by calling the UOB Call Centre 0-2285-1555 for the respective services.
+Check your account statements to see if any transaction has been performed without your authorization.
+Should there be any unauthorized or unusual transactions, please notify us immediately.
+You should check your account statements regularly.

 - Email Security